curbengh/curbengh.github.io/source/_posts/make-pdf-files-smaller.md

 - PDF
 ---

+Convert to grayscale and reduce the resolution.

+<!-- more -->

 The most effective ways of reducing the file size of a PDF is by converting to grayscale and reduce the resolution.

-<!-- more -->

 Requirement: ghostscript (installed by default in Ubuntu)